PLE-ThijsKraaijenbos/.github/profile/README.md

-# FreeWrite — PLE project - Thijs Kraaijenbos
+# FreeWrite — PLE project

 This github organisation contains all repositories for **FreeWrite**, a school project developed by Thijs Kraaijenbos.